charonsboat/vagrant-node-env/README.md

 # vagrant-node-env

-A Node.js development environment built on [Vagrant](https://www.vagrantup.com/).
+A Node.js (or io.js) development environment built on [Vagrant](https://www.vagrantup.com/).
+Get up and running in about 60 seconds.

 ## Setup